NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * ~~SignatureSent : true if signature has been sent, false otherwise~~ (removed on dBFT 2.0 because of extra commit phase carrying signatures)

-* RequestSentOrReceived : true if a valid signature of Primary has been received, false otherwise.
+* RequestSentOrReceived : true if a valid signature of Primary has been received, false otherwise (introduced on dBFT 2.0).

 * ResponseSent : true if block header confirmation has been sent (such block pre-confirmation was only introduced on dBFT 2.0)